ibm-cloud-docs/monitoring/core/data-security.md

 Deletion of a subset of data is not supported.

-For example, deletion of data that is collected from 1 Sysdig agent in a {{site.data.keyword.mon_short}} instance is not supported.
+For example, deletion of data that is collected from 1 monitoring agent in a {{site.data.keyword.mon_short}} instance is not supported.

 ### Deleting captures